Breixo7/cdp/README.md

 Project for learn MEAN Stack.
-It come from https://github.com/didinj/mean-stack-angular5-crud
+It comes from https://github.com/didinj/mean-stack-angular5-crud